harvestinghappiness/harvestinghappiness.github.io/_posts/2018-01-07-2017-A-Year-In-Review.md

 <p class="meta">Brennan, Emily, and the Cosechando Felicidad Family</p>

-{% include figure.html src="blog-01-07-18/pic1.jpg" size="half" side="right" alt="Fuego Volcano, Guatemala" %}

 When I was little I lived with the wife of my uncle.
 We used to walk almost to Antigua to bring wood and vegetables back.
 There was no shoes in those times.
 All I remember is how the dirt burnt my feet as I walk.
 We earned 0.15Q (2 cents) a day.
 My aunt didn’t care if I was sick.
 If you said that your head hurt from how heavy the cargo was, she didn’t care....

+{% include figure.html src="blog-01-07-18/pic2.jpg" size="half" side="left" alt="Eldery woman from feeding program" %}

 I thought those were hard times.
 But, when you are young you have energy.
 Not like now.
 I am getting older every day.